aligfellow/vib_analysis/README.md

    - misses the smaller magnitude bonding change of 10 and 14 (since it is below a threshold) *see below for adjustment*
 - identifies extra dihedrals for now - atoms 13, 14, 15 featured as neighbours of the bonding change
 - also picking up motion of the thiourea protons that have strong NCIs with the substrate
-- this may have suffered from a poor internal coordinate construction?

 ```
 > vib_analysis bimp.v000.xyz --bond_threshold=0.2